PresleyGSP/module-01/README.md

 - `git push`: [Sends changes from the local repository to the remote repository.]
 - `git pull`: [Receives changes made from remote repository and merges them with local repository.]
 - `git log`: [Provides a list of all save data in the git repository with their respective descriptions.]
-- `git branch`: [Creates a new copy of the repository without affecting the main project repository].
+- `git branch`: [Creates a new copy of the repository without affecting the main project repository.]
-- `git merge`: [Integrates changes made in separate branches of the repository with the main branch and it's changes].
+- `git merge`: [Integrates changes made in separate branches of the repository with the main branch and it's changes.]
 - `git checkout`: [Changes the current branch of the repository currently worked on.]

 ## My Unique Touch